 New Zealand has long been at the forefront of innovative social, cultural, and environmental practices.
-In this program students get to know the people, places, and ideas that have driven developments such as truth and reconciliation processes between government and the indigenous Maori peoples, and sustainable environmental and governance reforms.
-Although challenges still abound, students learn—across disciplines— about positive responses.
-The program offers two distinct phases: an initial month of travel throughout New Zealand's North Island, followed by several weeks in Wellington, New Zealand's capital city.
+In this program, students get to know the people, places, and ideas that have driven environmental reforms as well as truth and reconciliation processes between the government and indigenous Maori peoples.
+Although challenges abound, students learn—across disciplines— about positive responses.

 - Maori Perspectives, Pluralism, and National Identity (4 credits)

 - Sustainability, Ecology, and New Zealand Environmental Policy (4 credits)

 - Internship, Fieldwork, and Integration Seminar (4 credits)

 HECUA programs are highly experiential, interdisciplinary and integrated.
 We go beyond the classroom.
 By combining theory and praxis, you will apply classroom knowledge to real-world work in an internship with a local organization that is working to advance movements for justice and equity.
 Students and faculty are seen as co-teachers and co-learners.
 Through HECUA, you will gain hands-on experience, develop new skills, make connections, build your resume, and develop your own capacity to make change.

 I would encourage any student who is looking for an immersive study abroad experience that is rooted in social justice to consider this program.
 My professors abroad weren’t afraid to tackle deep subjects like colonialism and systematic racism and handled them with care and consideration. - Reanne, University of San Francisco.
 To read more student stories, click here.